ulgg/ancient-chimes/README.md

 - A Twitch viewer recommended Visual Studio Code Editor for me.
 Thanks.

 ## Next
-Interested in League Voice with discord voice, notification +-LP at end of game every 1 hour for twitch streaming, I can get the became friend date from lol-sore, and mission notification.
+Interested in League Voice with discord voice, notification +-LP at end of game every 1 hour for twitch streaming, I can get the became friend date from lol-store, and mission notification.

 ## Me